-For 2019 these have been recorded as a Solvency II valuation adjustment in accordance with IFRS 16, refer to Sections D.1 and D.3 for further details.
+These are valued differently under UK GAAP to Solvency II, please refer to Sections D.1 and D.3 for further details.

 The Company is not party to any material financial lease arrangements.

 A.5 Any other information

 There is nothing further to report regarding the business and performance of the Company.